Central stability for the homology of congruence subgroups and the second homology of Torelli groups: Modules over stability categories

 \subsection{Central stability homology and resolutions}

-We begin by defining generation and presentation degree and discuss how these concepts relate to central stability degree.
+We begin by defining degree of generation and presentation and discuss how these concepts relate to central stability degree.
 We then review central stability homology and how it relates to the degrees of higher syzygies of $U\G$--modules.

 \begin{definition} Let $\G$ be a stability groupoid.
 We say a $\G$--module $W$ has \emph{degree} $\le d$ if $W_n \cong 0$ for $n>d$.
-A $U\G$--module $A$ is \emph{generated in degrees $\le d$} if there is a short exact sequence of $U\G$--modules with $W^0$ of degree $\le d$.
-A $U\G$--module $A$ is \emph{related in degrees $\le d$} if there is a short exact sequence of $U\G$--modules with $W^1$ of degree $\le d$.
+A $U\G$--module $A$ is \emph{generated in degrees $\le d$} if there is an exact sequence of $U\G$--modules with $W^0$ of degree $\le d$.
+A $U\G$--module $A$ is \emph{related in degrees $\le d$} if there is an exact sequence of $U\G$--modules with $W^1$ of degree $\le d$.
 We say $A$ is \emph{presented in degrees $\le d$} if it is generated and related in degrees $\le d$. \end{definition}

-For all categories considered in this paper, central stability is equivalent to presentability in finite degree.
-The statement concerning $\FI$--modules is due to Church--Ellenberg \cite{CE} and the statement involving other categories is due to the second author \cite{Pa2}.